-The sweet nectar of the guava plant is a special sort of reward for a job well done in the garden, but without its inch-wide flowers, fruiting will never happen.
+The sweet nectar of the guava plant is a special sort of reward for a job well done in the garden, but without its inch wide (2.5 cm.) flowers, fruiting will never happen.
 When your guava won’t flower, it can be a frustrating – and sometimes even alarming – development, but no flowers on a guava doesn’t always spell trouble.

 Why Won’t My Guava Bloom?